Salivary Gland Tumours: Classifying, Anatomy, & Treatment

 • Common locations include labial, buccal, palatine, anterior and posterior lingual.
 There are over 600 - 1000.

-Fun Fact: The submandibular and parotid gland are responsible for the majority of salivary production in an unstimulated state and stimulated state, respectively.
+Fun Fact: The submandibular and parotid glands are responsible for the majority of salivary production in an unstimulated state and stimulated state, respectively.
 Total salivary flow is ~1.5L/day.

 Classification of Salivary Gland Tumours